tonytvo/blog-generator/content/blog/how-to-read/index.md

 # How we learn to read

-- there's difference between reading for understanding and reading for information
+- there's a difference between reading for understanding and reading for information
   - lots of people confuse knowing the name of something with understanding.
-While great for exercising your memory, the regurgitation of facts without solid understanding and context gains you little in the real world.
+While great for exercising your memory, regurgitating facts without solid understanding and context gains you little in the real world.
   - **anything easily digested is reading for information.**
 - [work required to have an opinion](https://fs.blog/the-work-required-to-have-an-opinion/)
 - if you're a knowledge worker, you're paid to use your brain, so it's in your best interest to make that brain as efficient as possible.
 - The number of pages you read is not as important as the fact you're enjoying it.
-- review the notes and highlight often with readwise.io
+- review the notes and highlight them often with readwise.io
-- **skim a lot of books, read a few.
+- **skim a lot of books and read a few.
 Immediately re-read the best ones twice**
-  - when you lose interest give it 5 more pages.
+  - when you lose interest, give it five more pages.
 Then skim the next chapter.
 If you're still not interested, put it down.
-It's the authors job to keep your attention
+It's the author's job to keep your attention
   - marking a book is indispensable to reading it
-    - keep you awake, not merely conscious, but wide awake
-    - reading, if it is active, is thinking and thinking tends to express itself in words, spoken or written.
+    - keep you awake, not merely conscious, but wide awake If it is active, reading is thinking and tends to express itself in words, spoken or written.
     - writing your reactions down helps you to remember the thoughts of the author
-    - literally an expression of your differences or your agreements with the author.
+    - an expression of your differences or your agreements with the author.
 It is the highest respect you can pay him.
-- pomodoro method
+- Pomodoro method
-  - optimal time for a task is 25 minutes, followed by a 5 minute break.
-Each 25-minute chunk is called a "Pomodoro"
+  - optimal time for a task is 25 minutes, followed by a 5-minute break.
+Each 25-minute chunk is called a "Pomodoro."
 - **skip liberally: skip anything that doesn't interest you.**
   - skip, but do so intelligently
-    - return to it later at some point and ask yourself, "why did I skip this?"
+    - return to it later and ask yourself, "why did I skip this?"
 Did it offend you?
 Seem beneath you?
 Seem too difficult?
-And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others? very often, "our" beliefs are not our own
+And did you arrive at that by thinking it through, or is it a reflection of biases inherited from your parents and others?
+Very often, "our" beliefs are not our own
-    - this type of practice is how you create yourself instead of discovering yourself.
+    - This practice is how you create yourself instead of discovering yourself.

 # Finding more time to read